 DAF Clarification Steps

-First, clean water needs to be accessible for a DAF system to startup.
+First, clean water must be accessible for a DAF system to start.
 Clean water is necessary because DAF systems pressurize the water and mix it with pressurized air.
 Under pressure, the air dissolves, and when de-pressured, micro-bubbles form.
-The micro-bubbles are necessary to the cleaning process.
+The micro-bubbles are necessary for the cleaning process.

-So, the first step is to fill the DAF system with clean water.
-If you fill the DAF unit with wastewater, you’ll likely discharge wastewater for a long time.
+The first step is to fill the DAF system with clean water.
+If you fill the DAF unit with wastewater, you’ll likely discharge dirty and non-clarified water for a long time.
 Plus, you risk damaging the recirculation pump and air saturation system.

 Once clean water is in the system, a recirculation pump pulls some of the clarified water to a pressurization-saturation system.
 Next, the water is pressurized by a pump and mixed with pressurized air.
 Under this pressure, the air dissolves in the water.

-Now the saturated water flows under pressure to the clarification tank.
-In the clarification tank, the pressure releases, and micro-bubbles form.
+Now, the saturated water flows under pressure to the clarification tank.
+The pressure is released as the saturated water flows into the tank and micro-bubbles form.

-The micro-bubbles attach to the impurities from the incoming wastewater stream and pull them to the top.
-When sediment rises, a floating sludge blanket forms on top of the water within the clarifier.
+The micro-bubbles attach to the impurities from the incoming wastewater stream and pull them to the tank’s surface.
+When the solids rise with the aid of micro-bubbles, a floating sludge blanket forms on top of the water within the clarifier.

-Finally, clean water is recovered through a supernatant system.
-Basically, the clean water comes out of a discharge point below the floating sludge and above the settled sludge.
+Finally, clarified water is recovered through a supernatant system.
+Basically, the treated water comes out of a discharge point below the floating sludge and above the settled sludge.

 Do DAF Systems Manage Settled Sludge?